 The Fascial Network

 As scar tissue is loosened, nerves are freed from impingement and qi begins to flow freely through the acupuncture meridians, relieving pain and improving nerve function.
 As the fascial network regains its balanced tone, the spine and joints within the body are brought back into healthy alignment.
 Because nutrients, hormones, lymphatic fluid and energy are flowing through the fascia to every cell in the body, many health conditions can benefit from restoring balance and healthy function to the fascial network.

 Before discovering this method, I tried several modalities that are known to treat the fascial network including rolfing, myofascial release, craniosacral therapy, and acupuncture.
-These therapies work very well for many people, however they did not benefit my condition, possibly because I had very thick scar tissue in multiple areas.
+These therapies work well for many people, however in my case, they made little difference.
+This could be because I had very thick scar tissue in multiple areas.
 When scar tissue is very dense, acupuncture needles only draw more qi to a completely blocked area, which can result in worsening symptoms.
 (If the scar tissue is less dense, then the needles cause qi to trickle through the area and help the scar tissue to break down.)
-Also with many of these other modalities, the client is seen once or twice per week for a one hour session, but with complicated scar tissue conditions, this is not frequent enough to be effective.
+Also, with these other modalities, the client is seen once per week for a one hour session, but with complicated scar tissue conditions, this is not frequent enough to be effective.
+(I did find that a specific style of myofascial release, taught by John F. Barnes, is a helpful complement to the Antara method.)

+The Fascial Network